 The following graph compares the cumulative total shareholder return on our common shares (assuming the reinvestment of cash dividends of which there have been none) with the cumulative total return on the S&P/TSX Composite Index and the S&P/TSX Global Mining Index for the five most recently completed financial years.
-The graph and table illustrate what a \$100 investment in our common shares made on September 30, 2010, as compared to a \$100 investment in the S&P/TSX Composite Index and the S&P/TSX Global Mining Index made on the same date, would be worth on September 30th of each of the five subsequent years.
+The graph and table illustrate what a \$100 investment in our common shares made on September 30, 2011, as compared to a \$100 investment in the S&P/TSX Composite Index and the S&P/TSX Global Mining Index made on the same date, would be worth on September 30th of each of the five subsequent years.

-As reflected in the graph above, our stock price declined consistently and dramatically during the 2010 to 2013 period, as declining uranium prices impacted the valuations of uranium-focused public companies, the uranium sector as a whole was further dramatically impacted by the events at the Fukushima nuclear plant following the March 2011 earthquake and tsunami in Japan, and commodity-based public companies were generally impacted by overall market declines.
-Our stock price rebounded significantly during our 2014 financial year, however, as the market sentiment regarding uranium began to turn, but then tracked the overall downturn in the markets through 2015, as commodity prices suffered significant declines.
+As reflected in the graph above, our stock price declined consistently and dramatically during the 2011 to 2013 period, as declining uranium prices impacted the valuations of uranium-focused public companies, the uranium sector as a whole was further dramatically impacted by the events at the Fukushima nuclear plant following the March 2011 earthquake and tsunami in Japan, and commodity-based public companies were generally impacted by overall market declines.
+Our stock price rebounded significantly during our 2014 financial year, however, as the market sentiment regarding uranium began to turn, but then tracked the overall trends in the markets through 2015 and 2016, as commodity prices suffered significant declines followed by a subsequent rebound.

 The following graph compares the trend in compensation of the Named Executive Officers (referred to as "NEO Compensation" in the graph), as a group, to the trend in our share price.
-The annual aggregate compensation paid to the Named Executive Officers for each of the last five financial years, indexed to 2010, is shown with the cumulative total shareholder return on our common shares over the same period.
+The annual aggregate compensation paid to the Named Executive Officers for each of the last five financial years, indexed to 2011, is shown with the cumulative total shareholder return on our common shares over the same period.

-Generally, no specific part of our executive compensation structure is directly tied to our share price, in the sense that share performance is not typically determinative of the quantum of base salaries, annual bonuses or stock option grants, though it may be a factor considered from time to time.
+Except for a component of our Chief Executive Officer's annual bonus entitlement (discussed earlier under "Compensation Discussion & Analysis - Bonus"), generally, no specific part of our executive compensation structure is directly tied to our share price, in the sense that share performance is not typically determinative of the quantum of base salaries, annual bonuses or stock option grants, though it may be a factor considered from time to time.